Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/Contest.md

  contest for the given <tt>hostname</tt>.</p>

 > **Parameters**
-* executor : [HttpRequestExecutor](executor/HttpRequestExecutor.md) instance to use to retrieve contest index.
+* executor : <a href="executor/HttpRequestExecutor.md"> HttpRequestExecutor</a> instance to use to retrieve contest index.

 > **Returns**
 * List of contest extracted.